Philip II of Macedon - Founder of the Greek Kingdom

 The last major battle of Philip was the Battle of Chaeronea in 338, in which he defeated the combined forces of Thebans and Athens.
 Through this victory, Philip restored his authority over the area of the Aegean Sea after the failed sieges of Perinthus (340 BC) and Byzantium (339 BC).

-Now Philip and Macedon had authority over most of Greece.
-In 337 BC, Philip founded the League of Corinth (Hellenic League), comprising almost the whole of Greece.
+Now, Philip and Macedon had authority over most of Greece.
+In 337 BC, Philip founded the League of Corinth (Hellenic League), comprising almost all parts of Greece.
 Through this league, Philip became the leader of the combined forces of Greece.
 They decided to invade Persia, and all the members also agreed never to fight against each other in the future.

 Death & Importance

-Philip II was the first ruler of united Greece, the first step towards the invasion of the Persian Empire.
-He also founded the army of Phalanx (a heavy infantry), who were experts in using sarissas, spears, pikes, and other such large and heavy weapons.
+Philip II was the first ruler of the unified Greece, which enabled the invasion of the Persian Empire.
+He also founded the army of Phalanx (a heavy infantry), who were experts in using sarissas, spears, pikes, and other large and heavy weapons.
 This force played a vital role in the victories against the Persians under the command of Alexander the Great.

 Comments